ictnlp/ComSpeech/README.md

 2. ComSpeech surpasses previous two-pass models like UnitY and Translatotron 2 **in both translation quality and decoding speed**.
 3. With our proposed training strategy **ComSpeech-ZS**, we **achieve performance comparable to supervised training without using any parallel speech data**.

-We also have some projects on speech-to-speech translation that you might be interested in:
+We also have some other projects on **speech-to-speech translation** that you might be interested in:

 1. **StreamSpeech (ACL 2024)**: An "All in One" seamless model for offline and simultaneous speech recognition, speech translation and speech synthesis. [![arXiv](https://img.shields.io/badge/paper-b31b1b.svg?logo=arXiv)](https://arxiv.org/abs/2406.03049) [![code](https://img.shields.io/badge/code-666666.svg?logo=github)](https://github.com/ictnlp/StreamSpeech)
 2. **NAST-S2x (ACL 2024)**: A fast and end-to-end simultaneous speech-to-text/speech translation model. [![arXiv](https://img.shields.io/badge/paper-b31b1b.svg?logo=arXiv)](https://arxiv.org/abs/2406.06937v1) [![code](https://img.shields.io/badge/code-666666.svg?logo=github)](https://github.com/ictnlp/NAST-S2x)